r4hulp/my-jekyll-site/README.md

 ### Development

 Want to contribute or improve further?
 Great!
-Shoot me a mail at rahul.patil [at] rapidcircle [dot] com
+Shoot me a mail at rahul.patil [at] rapidcircle [dot] com or even a simple pull request would do :+1:

 #### Building for source
 Build jekyll site